 Component 1 – Devising Drama – Pupils will create their own piece of drama using one of 10 stimuli set by the board as a starting point.

-Component 2 – Text Performance – Pupils study a text chosen by the centre and then perform two extracts from the text to be performed in front of a visiting moderator.
+Component 2 – Text Performance – Pupils study a text chosen by the centre and then select two extracts from the text to be performed in front of a visiting examiner.

 40% – Written Exam Assessment